bertrainn/SC1015_SC5_Group6_MiniProj/README.md

 ## Learning Points
 * Using data visualisation tools such as matplotlib and graphviz
 * Converting categorical data to numerical data through label encoding
-* Using decision tree for regression problems
+* Using decision tree for regression problems (i.e using a regressor tree)
-* New machine learning models - Random Forest and Gradient Boosting Regression Tree
+* Improving the accuracy of a regression tree through bagging (Random Forest) and boosting (Gradient Boosting)
 * Collaboration over Github

 <p align="right">(<a href="#top">back to top</a>)</p>